-The airport elevation tool elev generates MSFS height map rectangles from elevation imagery and writes them into a XML file that can be directly compiled into BGL.
+The airport elevation tool elev reads elevation imagery and writes MSFS height map rectangles into XML file that can be directly compiled into BGL.

 Imagery is loaded in alphabetical order, one source at a time, layered from bottom up.
 Multiple sources may be defined with wildcard-supported filemasks.
 Last-defined source will be added on top of previously loaded imagery.

 All imagery must be in the same projection, but may differ in resolution.

 Height maps are intended for small areas, such as for adding a hill or fixing a slope.
 While height maps may be laid over very large areas that span hundreds of kilometers, this may not be future-proof.